-NORC at the University of Chicago seeks a Senior Research Analyst in Bethesda, Maryland to support project work in the International Programs Department (INPRO.)
+NORC at the University of Chicago seeks a Senior Research Analyst to support project work in the International Programs Department (INPRO.)

-The Senior Research Analyst (SRA) will support senior level technical staff in designing and implementing evaluation projects and data collection and analysis activities.
-S/he will also work closely with NORC’s senior statisticians in various tasks related to NORC’s international evaluation and survey projects.
+The Senior Research Analyst (SRA) will support senior level technical staff in designing and implementing research and evaluation projects, monitoring, evaluation, and learning (MEL) projects, and quantitative and/or qualitative data collection and analysis.

 |DEPARTMENT: International Programs

 INPRO was established in 2005, and works on impact and performance evaluations, surveys, and qualitative data collection, among other research activities throughout the developing world.
-Our research covers a range of sectors including education and training, child and youth well-being, democracy and governance, agriculture, water and sanitation, infrastructure, housing, finance, and health.
-Since its establishment INPRO has implemented projects in more than 70 countries throughout the world.
+Our research covers a range of sectors including education and training, child and youth well-being, democracy and governance, agriculture, water and sanitation, vulnerable populations, infrastructure, housing, finance, and health (applicants should clearly specify which sectors they have previous experience in).
+Since its establishment INPRO has implemented projects in nearly 90 countries throughout the world.

-- Provide project management support, including workplan management on evaluation and data collection projects.
+- Provide project management support, including workplan management on research/evaluation and data collection projects.

-- Support senior level technical staff in designing and implementing evaluation projects and data collection and analysis activities.
+- Support senior level technical staff in designing and implementing evaluation projects, MEL projects, and data collection and analysis activities.

-- Coordinate project activities and events, including setting up meetings and conference calls and liaising with consultants and local data collection firms
+- Coordinate project activities and events, including setting up meetings and conference calls, taking meeting minutes, and liaising with consultants and local data collection firms

 - Support the design of survey instruments and training materials, coordination of and assistance to interviewer training activities, and sample design and selection.